Familiarity is the enemy: On why Enterprise systems have failed for 60 years

 TLDR

-• Enterprise knowledge management has failed for 60 years because buyers select on familiarity over correctness, not because the underlying technology is broken.
+• Enterprise knowledge management has failed for 60 years because buyers select on vendor familiarity, not correctness, producing hundreds of billions in write-offs.

 Key Takeaways